Akinlade-Opeyemi-Mary/Amazon-Product-Review-Analysis-Excel/README.md

 - Sellers may focus high discounts on mobile and headphone accessories to attract price-sensitive customers.
 - Categories with lower discounts may rely on **brand strength** or **differentiated features**, not price competition.

+### 📊 Analysis 2: Product Distribution per Category

+This analysis focuses on understanding how many products are listed under each product category.
+The aim is to identify which categories dominate in volume and which ones are more niche or specialized.

+#### 🔍 Key Findings:

+- The **top category** by product count is:
+  - **USB Cables** under `Computers & Accessories > Cables & Accessories > USB Cables` with **233** listings.

+- Other high-volume categories include:
+  - **Smartwatches** – 76 products
+  - **Smartphones** – 68 products
+  - **Smart Televisions** – 63 products
+  - **In-Ear Headphones** – 52 products
+  - **Remote Controls** – 49 products

+- On the other end, many subcategories have **only 1 product** listed, such as:
+  - Traditional Laptops
+  - Air Purifiers & Ionizers
+  - Earpads
+  - Webcams
+  - Memory
+  - Tablet Stands
+  - And more…

+#### 💡 Insight:

+The data reveals a **high concentration of product listings in tech-related accessories** like USB cables and smart devices, which indicates a strong market presence or demand in those areas.
+These could be influenced by trends such as remote work, smart homes, and mobile tech upgrades.

+Meanwhile, the **long tail of categories with 1–5 products** suggests either:
+- A lack of inventory depth
+- Less consumer demand
+- Or emerging niches with potential for growth

+This uneven distribution can help businesses and sellers **prioritize categories** for inventory planning, marketing focus, or expansion strategies.